How to craft perfect resume sections?

 Professional Experience Resume Section

-The Work Experience section is one of the resume sections that are most frequently done incorrectly.
-In the reverse chronological resume categories, it starts off with your most recent position followed by previous job profiles.
+The Professional Experience section is one section of the resume that is most frequently done incorrectly.
+In the reverse chronological sections of a resume, the most recent profile is written first followed by previous positions.

-Make sure to include the name of the company, description of the company, location, job title and dates of employment for each position of your profile.
-Produce five to eight points for each position which highlight your responsibilities and achievements.
+Make sure you write the company's name, description of the company, location, job title, and dates in the month & year format of joining and resigning from each position of your job profile.
+Write at least five points for every profile highlighting your responsibilities and achievements.

 If you have listed too many responsibilities without any tangible achievements relevant to your job application, recruiters might disapprove of your candidature.
-If you are a fresher, list volunteer or unpaid experiences that qualify as work experiences.
+If you are a fresher, list volunteer or extracurricular participation related to the job that counts as work experiences.

 In case of an extensive list, you can create a new section for activities, associations, and volunteer work.
 Check out our resume sections examples for more details.